IV Sedation, Sleep Dentistry

-With the combination of all the above, you will feel great, feel relaxed, feel sleepy, and forget about the entire procedure.
-Although patients may feel that they were unconscious during treatment, they are in fact still be able to respond to requests from our staff during the procedure.
+With IV Sedation, you will feel great, relaxed, and sleepy and not remember the details of the procedure.
+Although patients may feel that they were unconscious during treatment, they are still be able to respond to requests from our staff during the procedure.

-IV sedation is administered directly into the bloodstream via an IV line into a catheter placed into a vein.
-During the procedure, the tube will stay in place as the drug is administered according to your individual needs.
+IV Sedation is administered directly into your bloodstream via an IV line into a catheter placed into a vein.
+During the procedure, the tube stays in place as the drug is administered according to your needs.

-Because IV sedation does not numb the site at which Dr. Damon is working in a patient’s mouth, he or she will usually also be given a local anesthesia or injection.
-This is usually done after the patient receives IV sedation and is already fully relaxed.
+Because IV Sedation does not numb the site at which our dentists are working in your mouth, you will usually be given a local anesthesia or injection.
+This is typically done after you receive IV Sedation and are already fully relaxed.

 Feel Safe and Secure with Dr. Damon's advanced training

-Experience comes with numbers of patients treated with IV Sedation and good quality training.
-Dr. Damon has sedated well over 2,000 patients in his career, averaging about 8-10 IV Sedation’s per week.
-Our patients are very well cared and continuously monitored by monitors measuring vitals (blood pressure, pulse oximeter, and 5 lead ECG cable), you have a dental assistant, and a monitoring assistant, as well as Dr. Damon in the room at all times.
+Dr. Damon has sedated well over 2,000 patients in his career, averaging about 8-10 IV Sedations per week.
+Our patients are well cared for and are continuously monitored by technology measuring vitals (blood pressure, pulse oximeter, and 5 lead ECG cable).
+During each procedure, a dental assistant, a monitoring assistant, and Dr. Damon are the room at all times.

 Patients typically wake up groggy, but are not released until their vitals are close to the levels they were at arrival, all patients must move all limbs when requested, and must be awake upon discharge.
 A patient may still feel groggy and will likely seem a little disoriented for a few hours.
 All patients must have a ride home and a person to care for them for a few hours.